 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 1. Obesity, a new plague!

-One child on five and dozen million of adults are now overweight or categorized as obese in China.
+One child in five and a dozen million adults are now overweight or categorized as obese in China.

-The fast-economic growth that enjoyed China in the last decades has led to huge change in their way of life – people consume more and more junk food, following the western habits, full of fat and sugar, and adding to this a sedentary way of life, it results in devastating health condition.
+The fast economic growth that enjoyed China in the last decades has led to huge changes in their way of life – people consume more and more junk food, following the western habits, full of fat and sugar, and adding to this a sedentary way of life, it results in devastating health condition.